7onyx7/devlog/README.md

 This command:
 1. Reads `git diff HEAD~1 HEAD`.
-2. Sends the diff to OpenAI for summarization.
+2. Sends the diff to Gemini for summarization.
 3. Appends the summary under a timestamp in `devlog/YYYY-MM-DD.md`.

 ### Custom Diff Ranges